Deals done long before NHL trade deadline set stage for more

 The stunning deal of Quick from Los Angeles to Columbus immediately made the 37-year-old a top target to get dealt again.
 The last-in-the-league Blue Jackets took Quick along with a first- and a third-round pick to balance out the salaries of defenseman Vladislav Gavrikov and goalie Joonas Korpisalo going to L.A.

-“Jonathan Quick is a two-time Stanley Cup winner who has been an outstanding goaltender in our league for a long time,” Blue Jackets GM Jarmo Kekalainen said.
-“And this deal provides us with draft capital that will be valuable as we move forward as an organization.”

-It could add up to even more if they flip Quick to a contender looking for depth in net.
+Columbus could now flip Quick to a contender looking for depth in net, and Kekalainen said he’s “going to try to do the right thing” with the respected veteran.
 Vegas, Toronto, Seattle and Pittsburgh are options.

 Perhaps even Carolina, since the Hurricanes still have plenty of salary cap space left after acquiring winger Jesse Puljujarvi from Edmonton, which was clearing room to get Ekholm from Nashville.
 Goaltending injuries contributed to derailing the Hurricanes’ playoff run last year, and now in first place with a deep roster, now’s the chance to bolster the odds of coming out of a loaded Eastern Conference.